JuanStromanIlz/alkemy-blog/README.md

 # Alkemy Blog
-A simple blog for the warm-up week in Alchemy
+A simple blog for the warm-up week in Alkemy.